How to Manage Conflict at Work, Part II: From Values to Communication

-Last week’s post on Assessing the Dynamic looked at the impact of personal differences and style as well as the roles that different individuals might take in instigating or sustaining a conflict.
-The next step in managing conflict in the workplace is to look for what the antagonists have in common and find the higher purpose that could bring them together.
+Last week’s post on workplace conflict looked at the impact of personal differences and style as well as the roles that different individuals might take in instigating or sustaining a conflict.
+The next step in bringing people closer together is to look for what the antagonists have in common and find the relevant purpose that they share.

 Is There a “Greater Good” in the Situation?

-You can usually identify this higher purpose even if you don’t yet have any clue about how to reach it together.
-Just look for the values and ideals the participants share, specifically because of their mutual affiliation with the organization.
+It’s usually possible to identify a common purpose even if you don’t yet have any clue about how to reach it together.
+Just look for the values and ideals the participants share as part of their mutual affiliation with the organization.

-Sometimes what they have in common is a set of values that are relevant to the organization’s mission or vision.
-If the organization has not yet done this thoughtful, conceptual work, the participants have to find other areas of congruence.
-In that case, the overarching desire to ensure a seamless customer experience can serve as a launching pad for figuring out how we wish to treat each other: If we don’t collaborate well internally, the customer may be ill-served.
-Similarly, the organization may have an espoused value about being a superior place to work.
+Sometimes they hold in common a set of values that are relevant to the organization’s mission or vision.
+For example, the overarching desire to ensure a seamless customer experience can serve as a launching pad for figuring out how we wish to treat each other: If we don’t collaborate well internally, the customer may be ill-served.
+Similarly, the organization may have a declared value about being a superior place to work.

 Creating a Basis for Communication

 It’s important to remember that the people you disagree with are not you and don’t feel the way you do.
-If that’s hard for you to adopt as your operating premise, you could try being intentionally curious, and wondering why a reasonably decent and intelligent person would want or be thinking something that seems so contrary to you.
+If that’s too hard to adopt as your operating premise, just try being intentionally curious, and wonder why a reasonably decent and intelligent person would want or be thinking something that seems so contrary to you.

-Logic dictates that since the people you’re in conflict with are not evil or wholly stupid, they must have a good reason to think the way they do — or at least, what looks like a good reason to them — so it’s your job to try to find out what that good reason is and what this issue means to them.
+Logic dictates that if the people you’re in conflict with are not evil or wholly stupid, they must have a good reason to think the way they do — or at least, what looks like a good reason to them — so it’s your job to try to find out what that good reason is.

-Because you’re not the same, your intuition may not be enough.
-You may need to ask directly about what’s going on: “I’m sorry, I’m probably not seeing this from your point of view.
-Could you please explain just why that issue is so important to you?”
+Because you and they are not the same, your intuition may not be enough.
+You may need to ask directly what’s going on: “I’m sorry, I’m probably not seeing this from your point of view.
+Could you please explain more about why that issue is so important to you?”

 Listen for specific requests, fears, desires — not just for people positioning themselves in absolute terms (“because that’s the kind of person I am”).

-Practice empathy toward the people you know (their whole human selves) and for their points of view:
+Practice empathy for your opponents and their points of view:

 “I may not want what you want, but I can see why you want it.”